Agablue-red/MLClass/README.md

     Mean squared error (MSE) for 1M Decision Tree Regressor: 0.00719 Mean squared error (MSE) for 1M LASSO Regression: 0.00706

-According to MSE, the best model is SVR for month interval.
+According to MSE, the best model is SVR for a month interval.

     Mean squared error (MSE) for 6M SVR Model: 0.01477 Mean squared error (MSE) for 6M Decision Tree Regressor: 0.01599 Mean squared error (MSE) for 6M LASSO Regression: 0.01507

-According to MSE, the best model is SVR for half year interval.
+According to MSE, the best model is SVR for half a year interval.

     Mean squared error (MSE) for 1Y SVR Model: 0.03901 Mean squared error (MSE) for 1Y Decision Tree Regressor: 0.04129